logicalperson0/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. The file strchr is a function that locates a character in a string.

 3. The file strspn is  a function that gets the length of a prefix substring

+4. The file strpbrk isa function that searches a string for any of a set of bytes